Invicti-Security/netsparker-custom-security-checks/README.md

 ### logUI

-The `logUI` function logs a message to the Logs panel in Netsparker Standard.
+The `logUI` function logs a message to the Logs panel in Invicti Standard.

 ```javascript
 logUI('Hello World!');